onja-org/w2_css_tailwind_media_queries/lessons/mobile-first.md

 > Note: You may want to open this file in the github repository in your browser to see the markdown content rendered propertly.

 > Another option is to use a markdown viewer extension in your browser.
 (For example, [Markdown Viewer](https://github.com/simov/markdown-viewer).)
-Note that you will have to enable the extension for local files and for `http://127.0.0.1`
+Note that you will have to enable the extension for local files and for `http://127.0.0.1` in the `Site Access` settings of the extension.

 # Mobile-First Methodology